carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 >
 > Answer the following questions:
 >
-> 1. What would we do for renaming our files if we had different camera stations?
+> 1. What would we do for renaming our files if we had A and B camera stations or species names subfolders?
+What would our code look like
 >
 > 2. What if our data were in the Namdapha National Park?
 What CRS would we use, and how would we code this in R?
 >